Attendance

 A child’s presence at registration will be required for a mark of attendance.
 After 9.00am, the school gates are locked and any late children must enter through the main front office to be signed in by parents or office staff.

 Children who arrive after 9.05am are recorded as late (L).
-The registers are closed at 9.30am.
+The registers officially close at 9.30am.
 Children arriving after this time are recorded as late after registers close (U).
 This mark counts as an unauthorised absence.

 Leave of Absence

 The law states that the Headteacher can only authorise leave of absence during term time in exceptional circumstances.
 Parents must apply for leave of absence and must supply evidence of any exceptional circumstances for the Headteacher to consider.
-Family holidays during school time will be unauthorised.
+Family holidays during school time will be unauthorised as the Department for Education to no consider family holiday to be an exceptional circumstance.
 If children are taken on holiday during term time, this may result in a fine or even prosecution.

 Appointments in school time

 Parents are encouraged to make all but essential or unavoidable appointments outside school hours.
-Parents must show appointment cards if a child is being taken out during school time.
+Where possible, parents must show appointment cards if a child is being taken out during school time.
 Removal from school for medical appointments does impact attendance if the child is not present for morning or afternoon registration.

 Further information